Henry Paget, 1st Marquess of Anglesey: Marriage and issue

+"paid her the kindest affectionate attentions yet from that period his love and affection for her as a wife seem to have been entirely estranged.
+While his Lordship lived in the same house sat at the same table and frequented the same Company with his wife he treated her person with the coldest indifference and neglect withholding all Connubial intercourse with her and constantly sleeping in a different room from her."

-In 1809, Paget scandalously eloped with Lady Charlotte Cadogan (born 12 July 1781), the wife of Henry Wellesley and daughter of Charles Cadogan, 1st Earl Cadogan and Mary Churchill.
-On 28 March 1809, Charlotte's brother, Henry Cadogan, challenged Paget to a duel:
+Paget had in fact begun an affair with Lady Charlotte Wellesley (1781–1853), the wife of Henry Wellesley (brother of the Duke of Wellington) and daughter of Charles Cadogan, 1st Earl Cadogan and Mary Churchill.

+In November 1808, Paget went to Spain to fight in the Peninsular War, but on his return he and Lady Charlotte resumed their affair, and in March 1809 they scandalously eloped and began living together.
+On 28 March 1809, Lady Charlotte's brother, Henry Cadogan, challenged Paget to a duel:

 "My Lord, I hereby request you to name a time and place where I may meet you, to obtain satisfaction for the injury done myself and my whole family by your conduct to my sister.
 I have to add that the time must be as early as possible, and the place not in the immediate neighbourhood of London, as it is by concealment alone that I am able to evade the Police."

 The contest took place on Wimbledon Common on the morning of 30 May with Hussey Vivian as Lord Paget's second and Captain McKenzie as Cadogan's.
 Both men discharged their pistols, honour was satisfied and the parties left the field uninjured.
+Henry Wellesley had his marriage dissolved by a private act of parliament in 1810 and sued Lord Paget for damages.

+By this time, Caroline, Lady Paget, had fallen in love with the Duke of Argyll, and was equally eager to divorce Lord Paget.
+However, she was unable to obtain a divorce in England, as only husbands could seek a bill of divorce on the grounds of adultery alone; for wives, the adultery was required to be compounded by "life-threatening cruelty."

+The Pagets took advantage of Scots law to get an expedited divorce.
+Lord Paget stayed together at hotels in Edinburgh and Perthshire, where they were witnessed in bed together by chambermaids.
+However, if Lady Charlotte had been identified by name she would not have been able to marry Lord Paget under Scottish law, and she "positively refus'd letting Lord Paget domiciliate with any other woman", so the couple concealed her identity so the witnesses could attest they had no idea of the identity of the woman whom they saw with Lord Paget.
+It was said she "eat, drank, and slept in a black veil".

-Caroline Paget divorced her husband on 29 November 1810, after which he married Lady Charlotte.
-They had ten children, of whom seven survived infancy:
+The divorce was granted in Scotland, and Lord Paget and (the already pregnant) Lady Charlotte married in Edinburgh on 15 November 1810.
+They had 10 children, of whom six survived infancy: